PoojasPatel013/Netra/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](README.md).

-Before you ask a question, it is best to search for existing [Issues](https://github.com/PoojasPatel013/vortex/issues) that might help you.
+Before you ask a question, it is best to search for existing [Issues](https://github.com/PoojasPatel013/netra/issues) that might help you.
 In case you've found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

 ## I Want To Contribute

 ### Reporting Bugs

-This section guides you through submitting a bug report for Vortex.
+This section guides you through submitting a bug report for Netra.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 **Before Submitting a Bug Report**